 On an annual basis, a sample number of research papers and/or projects from all English courses taught that year will be evaluated by a panel of faculty members, using the standardized Assessment Rubric for English Major Writing (attached).
 The writing will be evaluated to determine if students can demonstrate a basic ability to conduct independent, relevant research.
-At least 90% of students sampled will score a 4 (competent-to-strong) or higher on the evaluation.
+At least 82% of students sampled will score a 3 (competency) or higher on the evaluation.

-Analysis: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, the target was raised and courses were refined to increase and further improve instruction in the research process and how to conduct independent research to establish relevant support for students' argumentation.
+Analysis: In AC 2018-2019, the target was met, as 56 out of 62 (90%) student projects were judged competent or higher in their ability to conduct independent, relevant research.
+Based on the analysis of the results, action was taken to increase instruction in the research process and how to conduct independent research to establish relevant support for students' argumentation.

-As a result, in AC 2021-2022, the target was not met, with 52 out of 91 (57%) student projects being judged competent-to-strong or higher in their ability to conduct independent, relevant research.
-This is the first cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, and almost double the number of students was assessed on this measure, which accounts for the target not being met.
+As a result, in AC 2019-20, the target was met, with 58 out of 60 (96.67%) student projects being judged competent or higher in their ability to conduct independent, relevant research.
+This represents a 6.67% increase from the previous year.
+Increased instruction in conducting independent, relevant research is the reason for this increase.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase and further improve instruction in the research process and how to conduct independent research to establish relevant support for students' argumentation.
-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2020-2021.
+Decision: In AC 2019-2020, the target was met.
+Based on the analysis of the AC 2019-2020 results, courses will be refined to increase and further improve instruction in the research process and how to conduct independent research to establish relevant support for students' argumentation.
+Furthermore, undergraduate faculty will participate in professional training that directs them in how to integrate increased independent research in their course and assignment design.
+A new target will be set at 98% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2020-2021.